Skip to Content

 3. Injects resource attributes (agent.name, agent.version) so every span is tagged with the agent’s identity

-ADK then automatically emits spans for agent invocations, LLM calls, and tool executions — following the OpenTelemetry GenAI Semantic Conventions .
+The framework backend then emits spans for agent invocations, LLM calls, and tool executions — following the OpenTelemetry GenAI Semantic Conventions .

 Configuration